oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 which the transaction was started.
 If a transaction leads to an error, fresh values for `code_challenge` or `nonce` MUST be chosen.

-Historic note: although PKCE {{RFC7636}} was originally designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications and other confidential clients.
+Historic note: Although PKCE {{RFC7636}} was originally designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients, including web applications and other confidential clients.